 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Inflamed lymph node.
-Three-dimensional power Doppler ultrasound scan of blood vessels (orange) in an inflamed lymph node in the neck of a 13- year-old boy.
-The node contains a network of thin blood vessels (centre right).
-These drain into the thicker jugular vein at left.
+Colour Doppler ultrasound scan of increased blood flow (red and blue) in an inflamed lymph node in the neck of a 40-year-old woman.
+The colour-coding shows the direction of the blood flow, away (blue) or towards (red) the detector.
+It can also distinguish between fast (bright) and slow (dark) flow.
 Inflammation of a lymph node (lymphadenitis) is usually a response to an infection.
-The increased lymph node activity produces more infection-fighting lymphocyte cells.
-Doppler ultrasound scanning detects moving fluids, such as blood, by the frequency change they cause when reflecting high-frequency sound waves.
-Power Doppler scans use colour to show the moving fluid, but do not show the direction of the flow.
+The increased lymph node activity produces more of the immune system's lymphocyte cells that fight infection.
+Colour Doppler ultrasound scanning colour-codes moving fluids, like blood, by detecting the frequency change they cause when reflecting high-frequency sound waves.

 Model release not required.
 Property release not required.